-The Manheim Township Educational Foundation provides grants to district staff, school groups and students to support exciting and innovative ideas for projects that directly benefit students, enhance educational programs, and/or promote community involvement.
+Manheim Township Educational Foundation provides grants to district educators, school groups and students to support exciting and innovative ideas for projects that directly benefit students, enhance educational programs, or promote community involvement.
 Ideas developed in grant projects often become part of the district’s regular educational program.
 MTEF’s efforts are funded through various sources including EITC contributions, memorial funds, and general donations from the community including parents, alumni and educators.

 Student Impact Grants

 The Student Impact Fund aims to make the grant application process more accessible to students, thereby empowering them to achieve their innovative ideas.
 Student Impact Grants may be submitted at any time during the school year.
 Student Impact Grant awards are limited to $1,000 or less.Learn More About Student Impact Grants